OmniLayer/spec/README.md

 The reference address must point to the seller's address, to identify whose offer you are accepting.
 The purchaser’s address must be different than the seller’s address.

-If you send an offer for more coins than are available by the time your transaction gets added to a block, your amount bought will be automatically adjusted to the amount still available.
+If you send an offer for more coins than are available at the time your transaction gets added to a block, your amount bought will be automatically adjusted to the amount still available.
 When a Purchase Offer is sent to an address that does not have a matching active Sell Offer, e.g. the Sell offer has been canceled or is all sold out, the Purchase Offer must be invalidated.
 It is not valid to send a Purchase Offer to an address if the sending address has an active Purchase Offer (not fully paid for and time limit not yet reached) with that address.

 Note: Your total expenditure on bitcoin transaction fees while accepting the purchase must meet the minimum fee specified in the Sell Offer in order for the transaction to be valid.